article

 Will Network+ get me a networking job?

 Network+ can be a useful baseline signal, but no credential guarantees a job.
-Pair it with evidence that shows networking reasoning: diagrams, troubleshooting notes, subnetting work, packet-flow explanations, and clear communication.
+Pair it with evidence that shows networking reasoning: diagrams, troubleshooting notes, subnetting work, sample-flow explanations, and clear communication.

 Related, with the cited detail